What is Nature Therapy?

 Public Nature Therapy Walks

-We schedule public walks throughout the year which anyone can book into, often for special diary events such as Mental Health Week and environmental celebration days.
+We schedule public walks from time to time which anyone can book into, often for special diary events such as Mental Health Week and environmental celebration days.
 With a maximum of 10 people, these are a great way to share an experience with people in your community.

 Private Nature Therapy Walks